arushgupta2007/jewelify-project/README.md

 It uses the node 14 base image (as that is the node version the vendure server and vendure storefront are compatible with).
 Then it sets the working dir.
 Then it copies the `package.json` and `yarn.lock` file, to install all dependencies.
 Then it copies over all other files.
-Then, it changes the persions of the `wait-for-it.sh` script to executable.
+Then, it changes the permissions of the `wait-for-it.sh` script to executable.
 This script was got from [this example repo](https://github.com/vendure-ecommerce/vendure-docker-compose)
 Lastly, the default command is set using the docker compose.

 #### Storefront

-The Storefront's conatiners are built from `backend/Dockerfile`.
+The Storefront's containers are built from `backend/Dockerfile`.
 Let's have a look:

 ```yaml
 FROM node:14